glinvad/Node-Red_RTDE_UR/README.md

 ![Import Node-red](https://github.com/glinvad/Node-Red_RTDE_UR/blob/main/Pictures/Import.jpg)
 - Inset the code from the **Node-Red Code**
 - Change the IP to your UR robot or URSim
+- Have some fun with the data :)

 **The Pop Up**
 Just a bonus feature :)